shadowezz/Productiv/docs/DeveloperGuide.md

 #### Implementation

-Productiv can be in different modes, such as dashboard, deliverable, meeting and contact mode.
+Productiv can be in different modes: dashboard, deliverable, meeting and contact mode.
 Based on the current mode, the user input is passed to the relevant `LogicManager`.
 Following that, the `LogicManager` will parse the user input and produce the relevant results.
 The current mode is represented by a `ModeEnum` and stored in `MainWindow`.